stactools-packages/jrc-gsw/README.md

   - [Projection](https://github.com/stac-extensions/projection/)

-Datasets from the European Commission Joint Research Centre - Global Surface Water which presents different  surface water metrics between 1984-2020.
+Global surface water products from the European Commission Joint Research Centre, based on Landsat 5, 7, and 8 imagery.
+Layers in this collection describe the occurrence, change, and seasonality of surface water from 1984-2020.

 ## Usage